-Classroom whiteboards should be mounted at a height appropriate to the age of the students in the room or the grade level of the school.
+Classroom whiteboards should be mounted at a height appropriate to the age of the students in the room or the school’s grade level.
 Check out the following suggested best mounting heights in elementary schools, high schools and colleges and universities.

 The suggested height for boards in high schools and colleges also is appropriate for offices and other business and organization applications.

-These recommended height positions are based on the common height of dry erase whiteboards, which is 4 feet.
-The measurement is the height of the bottom of the whiteboard from the floor.
+These recommended wall mounting positions are based on the common height of dry erase whiteboards, which is 4 feet.
+The measurement is the floor up to the height of the bottom of the whiteboard.

 There are no ADA regulations that specifically refer to wall-mounted, non-sliding whiteboards.
-Some higher educational institutions recommend mounting heights that put the center of the board at 54 inches from the floor, while others point to ADA regulations regarding signs that call for the center of the sign to be 60 inches from the floor.
+Some higher educational institutions recommend mounting heights that put the horizontal center of the board at 54 inches from the floor, while others point to ADA regulations regarding signs that call for the horizontal center of the sign to be 60 inches from the floor.